A Home Summer Survival Guide for Your HVAC System

 - See what's going on outside.
 The motor in your AC unit is located outdoors where it's exposed to inevitable wear-and-tear from the elements.
 So your technician should check it make sure everything is in good running order.
 "To discharge air efficiently, the motor needs to be unrestricted, so don't surround it with high flowers or plants," advises Borowski.

 - Set the right temperature.
 Common problem: most homes have only one AC thermostat, and it's often in a downstairs hallway, where it's likely to be dark and cool.
 "If you're upstairs with the door closed and sunlight streaming in, the thermostat doesn't know that.
 It sets the temperature based on what's happening in its immediate vicinity," explains Borowski.
 The common result?
 You're uncomfortably warm upstairs and your home uses energy inefficiently.
 Invest in a programmable thermostat that allows you greater control over your temperature settings, including setting temperatures for when you're asleep or away from the house.

-Learn more about how keeping your home's air conditioning system in good working order - which protects you from sudden, unexpected repair expenses - by clicking here or calling 1-888-733-1683.
+Learn more about how keeping your home's air conditioning system in good working order - which protects you from sudden, unexpected repair expenses - by viewing our cooling protection plans or calling 1-888-733-1683.

 Protection from the Unexpected

 Direct Energy's Heating and Cooling Essentials plans fill the gap left by your homeowners insurance.
 Get furnace and air conditioning maintenance and repair coverage you can depend on.
 Get protected today!Enroll Now